Inbound Marketing is the beginning of a new love affair

 Basically, not so long ago, businesses and customers were being brought together almost by osmosis.
-In some cases the love was there, but overshadowed by lack of choice.
-The situation reached unsustainable levels.
-Until Inbound incame to save the marriage.
+In some cases, the love was there but overshadowed by lack of choice.
+Finally, the situation reached unsustainable levels until Inbound came to save the marriage.

-Until 2007.
-The year Hubspot was founded also marked the turning point for many realities.
-The financial crisis and following political unrest in many parts of the globe reminded society that change was coming.
-A real social and economic revolution began.
+Until 2007, the year Hubspot was founded, also marked the turning point for many realities.
+First, the financial crisis and following political unrest in many parts of the globe reminded society that change was coming.
+Then, a real social and economic revolution began.

 The world went from survival mode to creative and hungry for knowledge.

 Smartphones took over daily life.
 Social Media started reporting 24/7.
-Boundaries began to fade and people no longer accepted what they were being told.
+Boundaries began to fade, and people no longer accepted what they were being told.
 Voters began demanding accountability from their politicians.
-Clients wanted customized solutions to their needs, and fast.
+Clients wanted customized solutions to their needs and fast.
 Frustration over poor services reached a boiling point.
-Margin for error fell and buyer expectations grew.
+The margin for error fell, and buyer expectations grew.

 Meanwhile, traditional business structures succumbed or were forced to restructure, while entrepreneurship and innovation thrived.

 By leveraging customer relationships and making sure companies grow and stay relevant while bridging the gap between sales and marketing, this new methodology put these key relationships to the test: stay like you are and die out, or change and strengthen in time.